PeacocksFly/PIC18-Projects-Repository/README.md

 3. Stepper Motor Control - Simple Bipolar Motor Drive (bipolar_stepper_motor.c).
 A bipolar stepper motor is used and the motor is rotated 10 revolutions clockwise, delay of 5s, 10 revolutions anticlockwise and then stopped. https://youtu.be/qVl8OQfqO_Y

+4. DC Motor Control - Simple Motor Drive.
+The project is about controlling the direction of rotation of a DC motor.
+One push-button controls the direction and the other one stars/stops the motor.
+Weak pull-ups are used on PORT B. https://youtu.be/ZvYFq0oZyY8